NERD-Community-Ethiopia/ml_fundumentals/README.md

 2. Look at the generated files in `models/checkpoints/`
 3. Read the code comments for explanations
 4. Try running in teaching mode first

----

-## 🎉 **Success Stories**

-### **What Students Say:**
-> "This project helped me understand the difference between various ML algorithms and when to use each one." - *Computer Science Student*

-> "The progression from simple to advanced made it easy to learn MLOps concepts step by step." - *Data Science Student*

-> "I can now confidently compare models and explain why one performs better than another." - *ML Engineering Student*

----

 ## 🚀 **Next Steps After This Project**